Urbino, Italy

 Program Cost

-The cost is $4,995 plus airfare.
-The price includes tuition (3 credits), housing and most meals, instruction, basic travel insurance, welcome and goodbye dinners and special programs, activities and cultural events.
+The cost is $5,495 plus airfare.
+The price includes tuition (3 credits), housing and most meals, instruction, basic travel insurance, farewell dinner and special programs.
 Transfer from and to the airport in Rome is also provided.

 Financial Aid